Atmung beim Baby – warum die Atembewegung so entscheidend ist

 Breathing is one of the most important vital functions in humans.
 However, in babies, especially in the first few months of life, this system is not yet fully developed.
 This can affect the way babies breathe.

-Breathing is one of the most important vital functions—and in humans, it is controlled by the brain, more specifically by the respiratory center in the brainstem.
-There, specialized nerve cells work automatically and continuously adjust the breathing rate to the body's needs—for example, during sleep, crying, fever, or physical activity.
+Breathing is one of the most important vital functions – and in humans, it is controlled by the brain, more precisely by the respiratory center in the brainstem.
+There, specialized nerve cells work automatically and continuously adjust the breathing rate to the body's needs – for example, when sleeping, crying, having a fever, or during physical activity.

-However, in babies, especially in the first few months of life, this system is not yet fully developed.
-This can affect the way babies breathe—and how stable this vital process is.
+In babies, especially in the first few months of life, this system is not yet fully developed.
+This can affect how babies breathe – and how stable this vital process is.

-In newborns, breathing occurs almost exclusively through the diaphragm muscle because the intercostal muscles are still weak.
+In newborns, breathing occurs almost exclusively via the diaphragm muscle, as the intercostal muscles are still weak.

 That means: